Sharkesm/MVDownloader/README.md

 ## Usage

 ### Shared Instance
-MVDownloader has a shared instance that can be utilised to access all of exposed methods
+MVDownloader has a shared instance that can be utilised to access all of the exposed methods
 ```swift
 import MVDownloader